 When these ions come in between of two contacts, then they provide a path to the current and current starts flowing which we see as an arc.
 This is how arc generates in these breakers.

-Now as we all know that AC has sinusoidal nature.
-So, the current wave has two zeros in one cycle.
+As Alternating current is sinusoidal in nature.
+So, the current wave has two zeros in one cycle as shown below.

 When this arcing current reaches its first zero (at half cycle) the dielectric strength of the vacuum rapidly builds up and it interrupts the current at first half cycle.
 The arc will not restrike because of very high insulating strength of vacuum.

 After the current interruption at fist half cycle, the metallic ions will condense again on the contact surface.

 In this way, the arc and extinguishment and current interruption is done in a vacuum circuit breaker.